JessicaHu03/CSC320-Computing-vision/README.md

 # CSC320-Computing-vision

 Get an average of 90%.
-Remember to chaneg the experimentation section into your own data.
+Remember to change the experimentation section into your own data.